hsk/trans/typeclass/impl_tclass.md

       member x [] = False
       member x (y:ys) = x==y || member x ys

-  The rst line of this denition gives the type of member.
+  The first line of this definition gives the type of member.
   Note that, in Haskell, [a] represents the type of lists of values of type a.
   As in the basic ML type system, user supplied type signatures are not actually required since they can be inferred automatically by the type system.
   We provide such signatures in our examples as documentation.
-  The second and third lines are typical of the way that functions are dened in Haskell.
+  The second and third lines are typical of the way that functions are defined in Haskell.
   In this example there are two equations, using pattern matching on the left hand side to distinguish between the two cases when the list argument to member is empty, [], or non-empty, written (y:ys) where y and ys are the head and tail, respectively, of the list.

-  The types which are members of a class are dened by a collection of instance declarations which may be distributed throughout the program, typically in dierent program modules where new datatypes are introduced.
+  The types which are members of a class are defined by a collection of instance declarations which may be distributed throughout the program, typically in different program modules where new datatypes are introduced.
-  For built-in types, the denition of equality may well be provided by a primitive function:
+  For built-in types, the definition of equality may well be provided by a primitive function:

     instance Eq Int where
       (==) = primEqInt

-  More generally, we can dene instances of the class Eq for any built-in and user-dened algebraic data types as in the following denition of equality on lists:
+  More generally, we can define instances of the class Eq for any built-in and user-defined algebraic data types as in the following definition of equality on lists:

     instance Eq a => Eq [a] where
       [] == []         = True
       (x:xs) == (y:ys) = x==y && xs==ys
       _ == _           = False

-  (The underscore character _ in the last line is used as a wildcard; it indicates that, if neither of the rst two cases can be applied, the the equality test will produce a result of False.)
+  (The underscore character _ in the last line is used as a wildcard; it indicates that, if neither of the first two cases can be applied, the the equality test will produce a result of False.)
-  The expression Eq a => Eq [a] in the rst line indicates that the denition of equality on lists depends on the denition of equality used for the elements held in the list: if a is an instance of Eq, then so is [a].
+  The expression Eq a => Eq [a] in the first line indicates that the definition of equality on lists depends on the definition of equality used for the elements held in the list: if a is an instance of Eq, then so is [a].

-  The set of types dened by a nite collection of instance declarations may be innite (but recursively enumerable).
+  The set of types defined by a finite collection of instance declarations may be infinite (but recursively enumerable).
-  For example, the denitions given above describe the equality operator for integers, lists of integers, lists of lists of integers and so forth.
+  For example, the definitions given above describe the equality operator for integers, lists of integers, lists of lists of integers and so forth.

 ## 3 Implementing Overloading

   One standard technique used in the implementation of runtime overloading is to attach some kind of tag to the concrete representation of each object.
   Overloaded functions such as the equality operator described above can be implemented by inspecting the tags of their arguments and dispatching the appropriate function based on the tag value.

-  Many schemes exist for the encoding of tags to make the tag dispatch ecient.
+  Many schemes exist for the encoding of tags to make the tag dispatch efficient.
   This is essentially the method used to deal with the equality function in Standard ML of New Jersey [2].
-  One of the benets of static type checking is that it provides a compile-time check which ensures that the the equality function will never be applied to an object for which there is no corresponding denition of equality.
+  One of the benefits of static type checking is that it provides a compile-time check which ensures that the the equality function will never be applied to an object for which there is no corresponding definition of equality.

   Unfortunately, the use of tags as described above has a number of drawbacks.
   It can complicate data representation and may not be well suited to the underlying hardware.
-  Perhaps more signicantly, there are some forms of overloading that cannot be implemented using this approach.
+  Perhaps more significantly, there are some forms of overloading that cannot be implemented using this approach.
-  In particular, it is not possible to implement functions where the overloading is dened by the returned type.
+  In particular, it is not possible to implement functions where the overloading is defined by the returned type.
   A simple example of this is the read function used in Haskell to parse a string as a value of any type that is an instance of the Text class, the set of readable (and printable) types.

   An elegant way to avoid these problems is to separate objects from their tags, treating tags as data objects in their own right.
   For example, we can implement read as a function that takes an extra argument which gives the tag of the result value.
   This amounts to passing type information around at run-time but this is only necessary when overloaded functions are actually involved.
-  This is potentially more ecient than uniformly tagging every data object regardless how it will be used.
+  This is potentially more efficient than uniformly tagging every data object regardless how it will be used.

-  Using this approach, the member function in the previous section might be implemented by translating the original denition to:
+  Using this approach, the member function in the previous section might be implemented by translating the original definition to:

     member' :: (a -> a -> Bool) -> a -> [a] -> Bool
     member' eq x [] = False
     member' eq x (y:ys) = eq x y || member' eq x ys

-  In other words, the implementation of member is simply parameterized by the appropriate denition of equality.
+  In other words, the implementation of member is simply parameterized by the appropriate definition of equality.
   The tag in this case is the equality function itself.

   In this example, we could evaluate member 2 [1,2,3] by rewriting it as member' primEqInt 2 [1,2,3] and evaluating that expression instead.